clivetong/Talks/QuickDiveIntoNoSQL/README.md

 - Good for write heavy workloads

+- Often used to coordinate a cluster (Zookeeper)

+- Many extras
-- Offer locking of keys
+  - locking or leasing of keys

-- Offer auto-deletion after time
+  - auto-deletion after time (TTL)

 ---